 James K. Hartmann, City Manager, was appointed to his position in January 2005.
 Prior to his appointment, Mr. Hartmann was County Administrator for Spartanburg County, South Carolina, serving in this position from 1999 through 2004.
-From 1996 to 1999, Mr. Hartmann was County Administrator for Eagle County, Colorado, and from 1985 to 1996, he held various management positions in Orange County, Florida.
-Mr. Hartmann also serves as the President of the Alexandria Transit Company, which operates the City's DASH bus system, is a board member of Alexandria Economic Development Partnership, Inc., and is a member of the Homeland Security Subcommittee of the Washington Area Council of Government's Chief Administrative Officer Committee.
+From 1996 to 1999, Mr. Hartmann was County Administrator for Eagle County, Colorado, and from 1985 to 1996, he held various senior management positions in Orange County, Florida.
+Mr. Hartmann is a member of the Homeland Security Subcommittee of the Washington Area Council of Government's Chief Administrative Officer Committee and Co-Chair to the Regional Interoperability Council.
 Mr. Hartmann earned his Bachelor's degree and Masters in Public Administration from the University of Central Florida.
 Mr. Hartmann is an International City County Management Association Certified Public Manager.

 Mark B. Jinks, Deputy City Manager, has served with the City since March 1999.
-Prior to his appointment as the City's Chief Financial Officer in 1999, Mr. Jinks served as the Director of the Department of Management and Finance for Arlington County, Virginia and previously its Budget Director as well as Acting Assistant County Manager, Acting Comptroller and as a Trustee of the Arlington County Retirement Fund.
+His responsibilities include overseeing land use planning, transportation, code administration, housing, parks, courts, historic preservation and project finance initiatives.
+Mr. Jinks served as the City's Chief Financial Officer from 1999 to 2009.
+Prior to his appointment as the City's Chief Financial Officer, Mr. Jinks served as the Director of the Department of Management and Finance for Arlington County, Virginia and previously its Budget Director as well as Acting Assistant County Manager, Acting Comptroller and as a Trustee of the Arlington County Retirement Fund.
 Mr. Jinks has also worked as Capital Programs Coordinator for the Michigan Department of Mental Health.
 Mr. Jinks holds both a Bachelor's degree in Political Science and a Master of Public Administration from the Pennsylvania State University.
 Mr. Jinks has also taught at the George Mason University School of Public Policy.
-He serves as a Director of the Alexandria Economic Development Partnership and the Alexandria Convention and Visitors Association.
 Mr. Jinks has previously served as an advisor to City governments in Poland, as well as on the Debt and Fiscal Policy Committee and Disclosure Subcommittee of the Government Finance Officers Association of the United States and Canada.

 James L. Banks, City Attorney, began his service with the City on May 4, 2009.
 Prior to joining the City, Banks worked for Seyfarth Shaw LLP, as partner to its labor and employment practice.
 Previously, he served as partner for McGuire Woods LLP, and served as a substitute judge in Richmond in Virginia's Thirteenth Judicial District from 1998 to 2002.
-In addition to his legal expertise, Banks served as a member of City Council and Vice Mayor of the Richmond, VA City Council and as Deputy Commonwealth's Attorney for the City of Richmond.
-In Richmond, Banks also served as president of the Board of Trustees for the Friends Association for Children, a nonprofit provider of childcare, family and educational services for low-income residents, and was board member and general counsel for the Southside Community Development and Housing Corporation, a nonprofit community development corporation.
-Currently, Banks serves as member of the Gettysburg College Board of Trustees, Virginia Law Foundation Board of Directors, and the Metropolitan Washington Airports Authority Board of Directors.
-Banks, a graduate of Gettysburg College in Pennsylvania, received his law degree from the University of Virginia.
+In addition to his legal expertise, Mr. Banks possesses public and non-profit sector experience, serving as a City Council member and Vice Mayor of the Richmond, VA City Council and as Deputy Commonwealth's Attorney for the City of Richmond.
+In Richmond, he also served as president of the Board of Trustees for the Friends Association for Children, a nonprofit provider of childcare, family and educational services for low-income residents, and was board member and general counsel for the Southside Community Development and Housing Corporation, a nonprofit community development corporation.
+Currently, Mr. Banks serves as member of the Virginia Law Foundation Board of Directors and the Metropolitan Washington Airports Authority Board of Directors.
+Mr. Banks is a graduate of Gettysburg College in Pennsylvania, where he is on the Board of Trustees, and received his law degree from the University of Virginia.